-The MSM80C88 has two system modes: minimum and maximum.
-When using maximum mode, it is easy to organize a multi-CPU system with the MSM82C88 Bus Controller which generates the bus control signal.
-When in minimum mode, it is easy to organize a simple system by generating the bus control signal itself.
-MN/MX is the mode select pin.
-Definition of 31, 34 pin changes depend on the MN/MX pin.
+The MSM80C88A has two system modes: minimum and maximum.
+When using the maximum mode, it is easy to organize a multiple-CPU system with the MSM 82C88 Bus Controller which generates the bus control signal.

+When using the minimum mode, it is easy to organize a simple system by generating the bus control signal itself. $MN/\overline{MX}$ is the mode select pin.
+Definition of 24-31, 34 pin changes depends on the MN/MX pin.

-The MSM80C88 has a time multiplexed address and data bus.
-If a non-cultiplexed bus in desired for a system, it is only needed to add the address latch.
+The MSM80C88A has a time multiplexed address and data bus.
+If a non-multiplexed bus is desired for the system, it is only needed to add the address latch.

-The CPU bus cycle consists of at least four clock cycles.
-T1, T2, T3 and T4.
+A CPU bus cycle consists of at least four clock cycles: T1, T2, T3 and T4.
 (Fig. 4)

 The address output occurs during T1, and data transfer occurs during T3 and T4.
-T2 is used for changing the direction of the bus at a read operation.
-When the device which is accessed by CPU is not ready to transfer data and send to CPU, "NOT READY" TW cycles are inserted between T3 and T4.
+T2 is used for changing the direction of the bus during read operation.
+When the device which is accessed by the CPU is not ready to data transfer and send to the CPU "NOT READY" is indicated TW cycles are inserted between T3 and T4.

-When a bus cycle is not needed, T1 cycles are inserted between bus cycles for internal execution.
-At the T1 cycle an ALE signal is output from the CPU or the MSM82C88, depending in MN/MS. At the trailing edge of ALE, a valid address may be latched.
-Status bits S0, S1 and S2 are used in maximum mode by the bus controller to recognize the type of bus operation according to the following table.
+When a bus cycle is not needed, T1 cycles are inserted between the bus cycles for internal execution.
+At the T1 cycle an ALE signal is output from the CPU or the MSM82C88 depending in MN/MX, at the trailing edge of an ALE, a valid address may be latched.
+Status bits S0, S1 and S2 are uased, in maximum mode, by the bus controller to recognize the type of bus operation according to the following table.

-52 5 1 SO Characteristics
+S2 5 1 SŌ Characteristics

 0 (LOW) 0 0 Interrupt acknowledge

 0 0 1 Read I/O

 0 1 0 Write I/O

 0 1 1 Halt

 1 (HIGH) 0 0 Instruction Fetch

 1 0 1 Read Data from Memory

 1 1 0 Write Data to Memory

 1 1 1 Passive (no bus cycle)

-Status bits S3 through S6 are multiplexed with A16-A19, and therefore they are valid during T2 through T4.
+Status bit S3 through S6 are multiplexed with A16-A19, and therefore they are valid during T2 through T4.
 S3 and S4 indicate which segment register was selected on the bus cycle, according to the following table.